cyberbunny111/41189---Reflective-Portfolio/README.md

 # What do I 'now know' that I did not before?

 Complexity science is a relativelyy new field which began in the 1980's.
+According to Allen Downey classic models tend to be based on continuous mathematics, linear systems, are deterministic and homogenous.
+On the other hand, complexity science is more open to linear models, includes some degree of randomness, often include heterogeneity and work with a large number of components.

 This week I learned about